How Casting Will Help You Land Your Dream Role

 Turning down a role

-When you’re an upcoming actor, you’re looking to get any role that will help you break into the industry.
+When you’re an upcoming actor, you’re looking for a role to help you break into the industry.
 However, some of the roles you’re handed may not be in line with the kind of character you would like to portray.
-And here comes the hardest part of any new actor’s career; turning down a role.
+And here comes the most challenging part of any new actor’s career; turning down a role.

 If you feel the role you’ve been cast doesn’t rightly reflect your image, or you think it might hurt your future chances, it is okay to turn down the role.
 However, you should consult widely before making such a decision.